neerfix/Semana/README.md

 # Semana
 Automation of space taking on Semana with github Actions schedule.
+All Monday at 00:30am, the script it's run to get your place on all days in 6 weeks.

 ## Installation

+To get your information, open dev console and get the information in `POST` request to get your place.

 - Fork this repo.
 - Go to your `settings > Security > Secrets and variables > Actions` and add this :